 The Biden Administration also announced proposed changes to income-based student loan repayment programs, whereby individuals could potentially be required to pay a lower proportion of their income to service their student loan debt.
 In addition, student loan forgiveness could be accelerated for some borrowers, depending on their student loan balances.
 The timeline or definitiveness of these changes is unclear; they have been announced as “proposed rules.”

 Additional Resources for the Student Debt Relief Plans

 As with any government policy announcement, details are sparse; more information should be forthcoming in the coming days and weeks.
-For more information on debt relief actions, visit these resources:
+For more information on student loan relief actions, visit these resources:

 You can also subscribe to updates directly from the Department of Education.